A Short English Chronicle: Description

-Scholars consider the Short English Chronicle to be what they term a dead chronicle, as it ceases at a definite point with no later continuation, although the last two (unused) pages in the book have been pre-prepared with ruled lines.
+Scholars consider the Short English Chronicle to be what they term a dead chronicle, as it ceases at a definite point with no later continuation, although the last two (unused) pages in the book have been prepared with ruled lines.
 McLaren suggests that this may indicate that whoever compiled the chronicle was willing for it to be somehow later continued, and, indeed, John Stow used some of this space for his own commentary.
 Gairdner describes the manuscript in Lambeth Palace in his introduction to the published piece.
 It is, he says, "a stout folio volume" composed of 80 leaves.

 Physically, the book has a Tudor period-ornamental binding—itself "very much worm-eaten"—made of wood.
 This, in turn, is covered by leather, although the back has been replaced more recently than the front.
 There were once book clasps holding the tome together, but these have both long-since disappeared.
 One of the covers, says Gairdner, still possesses the brass nails that once held the clasp embedded within it, while the other possesses some of the clasps' ornamental fittings.
 The leather covers are imprinted with decorative lozenge shapes—"filled with foliated ornaments and a framework parallel with the edges"—and the Beaufort family's coat of arms is prominent.
 By the mid-16th century, it had come into the possession of the antiquarian John Stow, who added many of his own comments to the manuscript, although in the event Stow hardly used it as a source for his own monograph—the 1598 Survey of London—as he had most of his material from elsewhere.